Kasu724/dotfiles/README.md

 # Dotfiles

-My Xubuntu `bspwm` desktop setup built with `polybar`, `rofi`, `picom`, and `sxhkd`.
+My Xubuntu `bspwm` desktop setup with `polybar`, `rofi`, `picom`, and `sxhkd`.

-The theme is shared across the desktop through a palette file in `colors.txt`.
-A helper script, `gradient.py`, turns that palette into matching color files for Polybar and Rofi, so the bar, launcher, and powermenu stay in sync.
+The color theme is shared across the desktop through a palette file in `colors.txt`.
+A helper script, `gradient.py`, turns that palette into matching color files for Polybar and Rofi.

-## What this repo includes
+I like Ninomae Ina'nis

+## Features

 - `bspwm` window manager config
 - `sxhkd` keybindings
 - `polybar` with workspace, launcher, system, network, and clock modules
 - `rofi` app launcher, powermenu, and Alt+Tab switcher
 - `picom` config with blur, rounded corners, opacity rules, and animations
-- rotating wallpaper and random launcher-image helpers
+- `nitrogen` rotating wallpaper and random launcher-image helpers
-- bundled fonts, wallpapers, and image assets
-- a small `.bashrc` tweak
+- `.bashrc` tweak for different terminal colors

 ## Layout